Image: Daxiao Productions / stock.adobe.com

 Arkansas has mostly embraced the ACA, expanding Medicaid via an 1115 waiver that allows the state to purchase private plans for Medicaid expansion enrollees (albeit with a controversial work requirement that took effect in 2018 but was later overturned by a judge).

 The state operated a fully state-based small business exchange from 2016 through 2018.
 (No carriers opted to participate in 2019, so the state is no longer running a small business exchange.)
 And, as of 2017, the state has operated a state-based exchange for individuals using the HealthCare.gov enrollment platform.

-Plans are available statewide from three insurers in the Arkansas exchange.
+Plans are available from four insurers in the Arkansas exchange.
 Three of them offer coverage statewide, giving residents in the state more insurer options than people in many other states.
 Oscar is new to the state’s exchange for 2022, with plans available in the central and northwestern parts of the states.

 - Ambetter (QualChoice: QC Life and Health, QCA Health Plan)

 - Arkansas Blue Cross Blue Shield (USAble Mutual)

 - Health Advantage (HMO Partners; an affiliate of Arkansas Blue Cross Blue Shield)

 One of those three insurers – QualChoice – offers plans under two separate entities: QC Life and Health (QualChoice Life) and QCA Health Plan (QualChoice).
 But as of 2020, Centene owns QualChoice.
 Centene also owns Ambetter, which is one of the other insurers that offers coverage in the Arkansas exchange.